Humbly Homemade

 Instructions

-• Combine all the ingredients in a food processor or blender and blend on high speed until it is creamy.
+• Combine all the ingredients except the olive oil in a food processor or high-speed blender.
+Blend on high speed until it is creamy.

-• Scrape down the sides as needed, to ensure everything is evenly blended.
+• Add the olive oil and blend on low-speed until it's well-combined.
+Scrape down the sides as needed, to ensure everything is evenly blended.

 Notes

-• You can substitute walnuts or cashews in place of the pine nuts.
+• Pine Nuts: You can substitute walnuts or cashews in place of the pine nuts.

-• Store parsley pesto in a glass jar with a lid in the fridge for up to 1 week.
-Pour a thin layer of olive oil over the top of the pesto to prevent it from oxidizing.
+• Storing: Store parsley pesto in a glass jar with a lid in the fridge for up to 1 week.
+I like to pour a thin layer of olive oil over the top of the pesto to prevent it from oxidizing.

 Nutrition